maxdeviant/branding/README.md

 The hostname where the application is being hosted.

 If the application is being hosted somewhere other than `*.gravic.com`, additional configuration will be required.
+Please contact Gravic, Inc. for more information on configuring the application with a custom domain name.

 **Example:**